xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 </table>

 Configure Loopback 100 on PE-1.
-This will be advertised as vpnv4 prefix.
+This will be advertised as vpnv4 prefix to DCI routers, the DCI routers will re-originate this prefix and advertise to Leafs in EVPN fabric for end-to-end reachability.
 <div class="highlighter-rouge">
       <pre class="highlight">
       <code>